rnajena/sugar/README.md

 The sugar project aims to provide a lightweight framework to facilitate rapid application development for bioinformatics.

+It thus provides classes and functions for working with DNA and RNA sequences, as well as related annotations, and it provides parsers and writers for various file formats using a plugin interface.

 ### Documentation

 * Documentation including a tutorial is available [here](https://rnajena-sugar.readthedocs.io)